Contexter/FountainAI/Workbooks/FountainAI Code Generation Workbook.md

 ## **4. Defining Versioned OpenAPI Specifications**

-Define OpenAPI specifications for each service, ensuring versioning in paths and operation IDs.

-### **Example: Central Sequence Service API**
+Use the actual OpenAPI specification of the Central Sequence Service from the FountainAI repository, located at `openAPI/central-sequence-service.yaml`.

 Create a directory for OpenAPI specs: